Church says gunman caught after fatal shooting

 The New Zealand Herald reported that more than two dozen police cars, dog handlers and members of the Armed Offenders Squad were called to the scene.

-Manukau resident Baljinder Singh was in Puhinui Rd when he saw roughly 25 police cars rush to the church just before 11am.
+Manukau resident Baljinder Singh was on Puhinui Rd when he saw roughly 25 police cars rush to the church just before 11am.

 Singh told the Herald police blocked the road and two ambulances left the church.